-CICS server adapter logs in secure
+Specifies the types of events that the CICS server adapter logs in secure mode.

-mode.
+Specifies a list of potential server-side bindings.

-server-side bindings.
+plugins:cicsa:direct persistence

-plugins:cicsa:direct persistence Specifies the persistence mode adopted by the CICS server adapter service in secure mode.
+Specifies the persistence mode adopted by the CICS server adapter service in secure mode.
 This is an optional item. iiop_tls:port is required if this is specified as yes.

-plugins:cicsa:iiop tls:port Specifies the TCP/IP port number
+plugins:cicsa:iiop tls:port

-that the CICS server adapter uses to listen for incoming secure requests.
+Specifies the TCP/IP port number that the CICS server adapter uses to listen for incoming secure requests.
 Valid values are in the range 1025-65535.
 This is an optional item.